nickdowse/ballot_app/README.md

 in the app folder.

-Once you've done this it's time to create a database in MySQL:
+Once you've done this it's time to create a database in Sqlite:

-    `mysqladmin -u root create ballot_app`

-(If you've set a password for your root user in mysql then you'll have to run the command with the -p option instead: `mysqladmin -u root -p create ballot_app`)
+    `sqlite3`

 Once the database has been created we're nearly there!
 The final step is to get the database we just created into sync with what the app expects the database to look like.
 We do this by running the command: